mastersign/gulp-text-simple/README.md

 * passing the source path of the vinyl file as option into the transformation function
 * the transformation factory behaves like the transformation function, if the first argument is a string
+* transforming the content of a text file directly
 * automatic JSON conversion of non-string results from the transformation function

 Application
 -----------